For angels, scouts & seed funds

 - You see how hard they're building — the work that happens before any announcement.

-- You see acceleration 3 to 6 weeks before the round or the press.
+- You see acceleration 21 to 47 days before the round or the press.

 - You're early by default, not by luck.